iterative/dvc.org/public/static/docs/command-reference/install.md

 </details>

-## Example: Checkout both DVC and Git
+## Example: Checkout both Git and DVC

-Let's start our exploration with the impact of `dvc install` on the `dvc checkout` command.
-Remember that switching from one Git commit to another (with `git checkout`) changes the set of [DVC-files](/doc/user-guide/dvc-file-format) in the project.
-This changes the set of data files that should be located in the workspace (which can be achieved with `dvc checkout`).
+Switching from one Git commit to another (with `git checkout`) may change the set of [DVC-files](/doc/user-guide/dvc-file-format) in the
+<abbr>workspace</abbr>.
+This would mean that the currently present data files
+and directories no longer matches project's version (which can be fixed with `dvc checkout`).

 Let's first list the available tags in the _Get Started_ repo: